Baked Potato Bar Ideas – Entertaining On A Budget!

 Instructions

-- Rub potatoes with coarse salt and pierce with a fork.
-Bake for 40-45 minutes, or until potatoes are soft and a fork goes through easily.
+- Preheat the oven to 400°F. Rub potatoes with kosher salt and pierce with a fork.
+Bake directly on the center oven rack for 40-45 minutes, or until potatoes are soft and a fork goes through easily.
+Add 10-20 minutes of cooking time if the potatoes are large.

-- Arrange all other ingredients in their own dish so guests can serve themselves.
+- Arrange all of the topping options in their own dishes so guests can serve themselves.

 Video